mattclarke/advent_of_code_18/README.md

  goblins sooner than if elf had a lower damage rate, so would get extra rounds of multiple damage from the group.
 - Note, I rewrote the whole thing because I incorrectly thought the original was broken - the new one is much faster at least :)

+### Day 18 (revisited in 2021)
+- After ~600 minutes the patterns start repeating, so it is possible to skip ahead for massive time savings!

 ### Day 20 (revisited in 2021)
 - I must have not read this properly originally, as I thought it was more complicated than it was.
 Basically its just using a stack where "(" is push on, "|" is peek and ")" is pop.